 RIP Anthony Bourdain

-I can still remember walking up Park Avenue and seeing that shiny moonlit writing on the front window that said Les Halles.
+I can still remember walking up Park Avenue and seeing the shiny moonlit writing on the front window that said Les Halles.
 We pushed open the door and entered into what I can only describe as complete chaos.
-Big groups crowded around the hostess stand waiting for a table, the tiny bar overflowed with business men and women enjoying a raucous happy hour; people were absolutely everywhere.
+Big groups crowded around the hostess stand waiting for a table, the tiny bar overflowed with people in suits enjoying a raucous happy hour; people were absolutely everywhere.
 I tried to find a place to stand and ended up in the middle of the butcher counter line.
 I was completely baffled.
 Why in the world was there a butcher counter inside this restaurant?
 And who were all these people waiting to purchase slabs of meat on a Thursday night?

 Now obviously I didn't completely change that evening.
 I still hate going out to eat on Thursday nights because of the crowds and dread those super tight tables, but I did go back home and start to do some serious food research.
 How did this Chef take something I've had a hundred times in my life and make it so much better?
 What else did this new city have for me in the food world that I was completely unaware of?